Effect-TS/effect/docs/modules/TSet.ts.md

 ## fromIterable

-Makes a new `TSet` initialized with provided iterable.
+Creates a new `TSet` from an iterable collection of values.

 **Signature**